 Address the ISTE Standards.
 How does your proposal support the ISTE Standards?
 Provide a model for achieving standards-aligned objectives.

 Encourage audience participation.
 Think beyond the lecture and devise new ways to engage your audience.
 Our session formats include interactive lectures, BYODs, snapshots, roundtables, open-area poster sessions and more.
-Read about session formats and focus areas here.
+Demonstrate the use of technology to model instructional best practices.